cassandra-soong/Food-Delivery-Time-analysis/README.md

 # Data-Analytics-Visualization-
-simple beginner projects on data analytics and visualization
+Simple beginner projects on data analytics and visualization